Matt Riddle: RK-Bro (2021–2022)

-On the January 10, 2022, episode of Raw, RK-Bro lost the titles to Alpha Academy (Chad Gable and Otis), ending their reign at 142 days.
-Riddle participated in the Royal Rumble match at the namesake event before being eliminated by eventual winner Brock Lesnar.
-Riddle later competed in the WWE Championship Elimination Chamber match at the namesake event, where he was again eliminated by Brock Lesnar, who won the match.
-On the March 7 episode of Raw, RK-Bro won their second Raw Tag Team Championship after defeating Alpha Academy and Kevin Owens & Seth "Freakin" Rollins in a triple threat tag team match.
-They went on to successfully defend the titles at WrestleMania 38 in another triple threat tag team match against Alpha Academy and The Street Profits.
-The SmackDown Tag Team Champions, The Usos, would challenge RK-Bro to a tag team championship unification match at WrestleMania Backlash with Orton reluctantly accepting.
-The match at the event, however, was changed into a non-title six-man tag team match, in which The Bloodline (Roman Reigns and The Usos) defeated RK-Bro and Drew McIntyre after Reigns pinned Riddle.
-The unification match between RK-Bro and The Usos was later scheduled for the May 20 episode of SmackDown, where RK-Bro lost their titles to The Usos, ending their second reign at 74 days.
+On the January 10 episode of Raw, RK-Bro lost the titles to Alpha Academy (Chad Gable and Otis), ending their reign at 142 days.
+On January 29, Riddle participated in the Royal Rumble match at the namesake event before being eliminated by eventual winner Brock Lesnar.
+Riddle competed in the WWE Championship Elimination Chamber match at the namesake event on February 19, but was again eliminated by Lesnar.
+On the March 7 episode of Raw, RK-Bro won their second Raw Tag Team Championship after defeating Alpha Academy and Kevin Owens and Seth "Freakin" Rollins in a triple threat tag team match.
+At Night 2 of WrestleMania 38 on April 3, RK-Bro successfully defended their titles in another triple threat tag team match against Alpha Academy and the Street Profits.
+Following WrestleMania, SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) challenged RK-Bro to an unification match at WrestleMania Backlash on May 8, which RK-Bro accepted.
+The match at the event, however, was changed into a six-man tag team match, where The Bloodline (Roman Reigns and The Usos) defeated RK-Bro and Drew McIntyre.
+The unification match later took place on the May 20 episode of SmackDown, where RK-Bro lost their titles to The Usos, ending their second reign at 74 days.